christophergandrud/cv/cv_web/Gandrud_cv_web.md

 - Statistical Agencies and Responses to Financial Crises: Eurostat, Bad Banks, and the ESM.
 With Mark Hallerberg.
 Revise and resubmit to *West European Politics*.

-- When All is Said and Done: Updating 'Elections, Special Interests, and Financial Crisis'.
-With Mark Hallerberg.
-Revise and resubmit to *Research and Politics*.

 - Financial Regulatory Transparency, International Institutions, and Borrowing Costs.
 With Mark Copelovitch and Mark Hallerberg.